krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 When this is done: your lambda function gets a private IP address and can reach resources in your VPC.
 In this mode, it can access internet services only if private subnet has a route to a NAT device

+#### What option do you have to monitor the performance characteristics of distributed applications?
+You need the ability to pinpoint components that are slow or have a high error rate.

+AWS X-Ray helps developers analyze and debug production, distributed applications, such as those built using a microservices architecture.
+With X-Ray, you can understand how your application and its underlying services perform to identify and troubleshoot the root cause of performance issues and errors

+#### The container images are hosted on a third-party private repository.
+The image must be privately shared with applications running on an ECS cluster.
+How would you configure security to allow image access for authorized applications?

+Store access credentials in Secrets Manager and configure Task Execution Role with permission to access Secrets Manager.
+The __task execution role__ is assigned to a specific task definition and is used by ECS Container Agent to download images and run the container.
+The __Container Instance Role__ would also work; however, the permissions are assigned to the EC2 instance, and all Tasks running on that instance would get elevated privileges.
+The __task role__ is used for granting permissions to your application code to access other AWS services (like S3, DynamoDB, SQS, and so forth)

+#### A distributed application uses many containers to process the pending work.
+The containers are short-lived, and after completing the work, they stop running.
+The container logs must be stored in CloudWatch logs to troubleshoot any issues.
+How would you send the logs to CloudWatch logs?

+Docker containers use log drivers to collect containers' standard output and standard error streams and forward the log to the configured destination.
+The awslogs driver publishes the captured logs to the CloudWatch log group.
+This is a straightforward setup to consolidate logs from containers

 ## Serverless Applications <a id="Serverless"></a>